 A student’s cumulative grade point average is computed by dividing the total number of quality hours into the total number of quality points earned, including "F" grades for all repeated courses that have not been approved for recalculation on the basis of petition by the student.
 To obtain a degree or certificate in an undergraduate program, the student must have the proper number of credit hours in the courses required for the degree and a cumulative grade point average of at least 2.0.
 Grade point average requirements may be higher in certain colleges and in certain majors; this information is available in the individual college listings.

 Higher Education Grade Point Average

-A student’s higher education (overall) grade point average includes all coursework taken at all institutions of higher education, including UT (unadjusted by Grade Deletions or the Academic Forgiveness Policy).
+A student’s higher education (overall) grade point average includes all coursework taken at all institutions of higher education, including UT (unadjusted by GPA Recalculation petitions or the Academic Forgiveness Policy).
 The higher education GPA will be used for purposes of determining eligibility for University, collegiate, departmental or professional honors and other recognition based on the student’s undergraduate academic career and record of academic performance.